Why Childcare is so good for your child

 High-quality childcare will nurture your child as an individual, helping them to build trusting relationships with their caregivers and peers alike.
 Key to building this emotional resilience and developing their individuality, is ensuring children feel safe in their environment.

 Team members in our Guardian Centres are not ‘babysitters’.
 They are skilled, qualified Teachers and Educators who know how to help your child develop their emotional skills, engage in experiences, regulate their behaviour and build curiosity about the world.
 At Guardian, we work alongside parents to establish these early skills and confidence in your child.
-We know every child is a unique individual, and we embrace this in everything we do.
+We know every child is a unique individual, and we embrace this in everything we do across each of our play-based learning experiences.

 Developing important social skills